 It is important for you to be familiar with this critical intervention tool and its impact on the treatment process.
 Moreover, it is important to understand the multiple factors that prescribers consider when determining a medication strategy.

 This workshop will provide an understanding of the medications, their role in treatment and an understanding of the medical prescriber.
-It is designed for the non-medically trained mental health and school professional, but RN’s, LPN’s and Medical Assistants will also find it useful.

 Material covered will include basic biological elements, the major categories of psychotropic medications, environmental factors impacting the prescribing process and the importance of collaboration.
 The emphasis will be on application through the use of case examples and discussion.
 Participants will be encouraged to bring examples and questions from their own work.